 David Goerke, Augusta Sportswear Brands vice president of marketing, pointed to how helpful fundraising is during this time and noted there’s a lot that can be accomplished from selling spirit wear.

 “I think you can use apparel as a billboard — for parents, kids, friends, grandparents, neighbors — to take pride in their communities,” Goerke said.
 “What brings out community pride better than, whether it’s a high school, park, or a little league program, that can rally the community?
 It brings people together.
 These are essential organizations to any community’s pride.”

-Running youth sport leagues is time consuming, so it’s helpful to utilize available resources to simplify the process of selling spirit wear to help support the organization.
+Running youth sports leagues is time-consuming, so it’s helpful to utilize available resources to simplify the process of selling spirit wear to help support the organization.

 “These organizations are made up of volunteers,” said Ryan Wenkus, SportsEngine’s vice president of e-Commerce.
 “As everyone’s lives are busy, dealing with something like fan apparel or uniforms is a lot of work if you don’t use technology to streamline that.”

-The platform features a wide range of clothing manufacturers, including popular brands such as Nike, Under Armour and Adidas, and there’s some value choices as well, such as Augusta Sportswear Brands and Badger.
+The platform features a wide range of clothing manufacturers, including popular brands such as Nike, Under Armour, and Adidas, and there are some value choices as well, such as Augusta Sportswear Brands and Badger.
 SquadLocker has almost 20,000 products available to choose from to decorate on an individual basis, said Gary Goldberg, chief executive officer of SquadLocker.

 Goldberg also highlighted how important individualized orders are, pointing to how SquadLocker has helped change how sports apparel is sold in recent years.